 Please do not forget to leave tips in restaurants in Canada, as it is part of the culture and it is extremely rude not to!
 I have asked around and Canadians tip about 15% in general.

 One other thing to note for tourists from Europe and Asia – you do not have to have cash to tip your server, it can be deducted directly from your card!
 The payment terminal machine will ask you how much you want to leave (usually 15%) and it will calculate the final price for you.

 By the way, I hardly used any cash in Canada, almost everything can be paid by card!

 Sim cards in Canada (buy a pre-paid sim card)

-Rogers seemed to be the cheapest plan when I made my research (I paid 49 CAD with taxes for 4 GB), BUT it turned out it only worked in 17 places in Canada (say whaaaat?).
-I wasn’t informed about it in the beginning, so I had to be without internet connection for a couple of days when we were hiking the National Parks of Quebec.
+Rogers seemed to be the cheapest plan when I did my research (I paid $49 CAD with taxes for 4 GB), BUT it turned out it only worked in 17 places in Canada (say whaaaat?).
+I wasn’t informed about it in the beginning, so I had to go without internet connection for a couple of days when we were hiking the national parks of Quebec.
 This was very frustrating, so make sure to ask if it works all over the country before you buy the sim card.

 I also do not recommend Freedom Mobile as I read it does not work in all cities.

-You can compare the up-to-date prices and make your decision according to that here.
+You can compare the up-to-date prices and make your decision accordingly here.

-I bought my sim card in the city center in one of the offices of Rogers, but you can also do it right in the airport if you are arriving in the daytime.
+I bought my sim card in the city center in one of the offices of Rogers, but you can also do it right at the airport if you arrive during the daytime.